Take These 4 Important Steps to Manage Your ESG Exposures

 ESG can look very different for each business, depending on size, industry and maturity.
 An ESG program should be unique to a company’s own facts and circumstances.
 While there are general guidelines across specific industries, it is up to each individual organization to run its business in a way that brings value to, among others, stakeholders, customers, employees and investors.
 Use these four steps to help establish a process for prioritizing action items and disclosures that make sense for your own business and your own ESG journey:

-Determine which factors are material- What is material to one stakeholder may not be material to others.
+1. Determine which factors are material: What is material to one stakeholder may not be material to others.
 Take stock and map out how each of your stakeholders view ESG risks and opportunities so you can determine which items to prioritize given your staffing, business plan and resources.
 For many public companies that means looking at what top investors deem to be material, including human capital management, cybersecurity, climate change, etc.

-Address Deficiencies- Identify where it is cost-effective and beneficial to make improvements, always keeping an eye toward maintaining and increasing shareholder value and building corporate sustainability.
+2. Address Deficiencies: Identify where it is cost-effective and beneficial to make improvements, always keeping an eye toward maintaining and increasing shareholder value and building corporate sustainability.
 Take stock into what your current ESG strategies are, what your current practices are within various ESG factors, and whether you have any gaps relative to practices against stated goals and objectives and your industry peers.
 This provides helpful data points to gauge whether you are an outlier or not.

-Report Succinctly- You will receive credit for stating your ESG intentions, but you get more credit from investors and stakeholders if you translate intentions into definable and measurable actions.
+3. Report Succinctly: You will receive credit for stating your ESG intentions, but you get more credit from investors and stakeholders if you translate intentions into definable and measurable actions.
 That can be accomplished through external communications -- if you are not telling the world what you are doing you are not getting credit.
 Differentiate your ESG activities with a strong narrative, preferably as well as, or better than, your industry peers.
 Focus on both intention (policy) and outcome (metrics) and set targets where reasonable.
 Consistently communicate through such vehicles as your 10K/Q, proxy statements, sustainability reporting and your company website.
 Take command in communicating your ESG actions.
-If you do not, someone else will likely be doing it for your business and it may not be the narrative you desire.6
+If you do not, someone else will likely be doing it for your business and it may not be the narrative you desire6.

 For more information on managing your ESG journey view this webinar, Navigating Expectations to Create a Compelling ESG Narrative, which was part of the 2021 Aon Property Symposium.